sahiga/developer.box.com/guides/api-calls/types-and-formats.md

 ### Date and times

-The Box APIs support [rfc3339][rfc3339] timestamps.
+The Box APIs support [RFC 3339][rfc3339] timestamps.
 The preferred way to format a date in a request is to convert the time to UTC, for example `2013-04-17T09:12:36-00:00`.

 In those cases where timestamps are rounded to a given day, the time component